| |

 In

-remaining records from the vault at Montour Junction.
-My specific request
+alot of remaining records from the vault at Montour Junction.
+My

-This Pittsburgh Coal memo is actually green in color as are the others I
+RR.
+This Pittsburgh Coal memo is actually green in color as are the

-have.
-If the memo was 2 or more pages, the additional pages were on white
+others I have.
+If the memo was 2 or more pages, the additional pages

 Gene P. Schaeffer |